Knoxville Opera Guild Volunteers

 - Office Assistance – Mailings

 - Computer Skills

-If you would like to share your time and talents with us, you can contact us through the Knoxville Opera office at (865) 524-0795 x25.
-Thank you in advance for your time and efforts!
+If you would like to share your time and talents with us, you can contact us through the Knoxville Opera office at (865) 524-0795 ext.
+9. Thank you in advance for your time and efforts!

 Happy Booker Volunteer Spirit Award

-In 1998 Laura Bower proposed, and the board of directors of the East Tennessee Opera Guild approved, the establishment of the Happy Booker Volunteer Spirit Award to recognize outstanding work in support of Knoxville Opera.
+In 1998 Laura Bower proposed, and the Board of Directors of the East Tennessee Opera Guild approved, the establishment of the Happy Booker Volunteer Spirit Award to recognize outstanding work in support of Knoxville Opera.
 This award pays tribute to Happy Booker, a major force in the founding of Knoxville Opera who remained a vital and involved volunteer until her death in 2002.
-This award is presented each year at the annual business meeting to a member of the Guild who has exhibited extraordinary service in furtherance of the goals of the Guild.
+This award is presented each year to a member of the Guild who has exhibited extraordinary service in furtherance of the goals of the Guild.
 The recipients to date are:

 - Mark Hill – 1998